RhythrosaLabs/DuoGPT/README.md

 - [License](#license)

 ## Features
-- Support for multiple bots with predefined roles including strategist, content creator, reviewer, and project manager for various scenarios like marketing, software development, etc.
-- Image generation capabilities (commented out).
+- Interact with ChatGPT bots across various categories, including marketing and development.
+- Engage with specialized bots for particular roles within each team, including strategists, developers, and expert analysts.
+- Extract and organize dialog content, including code snippets, with the option to download organized outputs or code as a ZIP file.
-- Real-time chat interjections and conversation organization features.
+- Start, pause, interject, and stop conversation flows with dedicated controls.
-- Multi-threaded design for non-blocking UI interaction.
-- Save organized conversations and sessions.
+- Multi-threaded application architecture ensures a responsive interaction experience.
+- Easily modify bot teams and settings through the TEAMS dictionary.

 ## Installation

-To use this app, you need Python installed on your machine.
-Python 3.6 or higher is recommended.
+This application requires Python installed on your system.
+The use of Python 3.6+ is recommended for compatibility.

 1. Clone the repository: